+NEC manufactures negative ion sources for a variety of applications.
 The Multi-Cathode Source of Negative Ions by Cesium Sputtering (MC-SNICS) was originally developed as a reliable sputter source for applications that required rapid cathode change and precise, repeatable positioning without cathode exposure to air.
-This has proven to be especially beneficial in the field of accelerator mass spectrometry (AMS), where it is used for the production of beams such as Be, I, Cu, Cl, and the actinides.
+This source is most commonly used in AMS systems for the production of beams such as C, Be, I, Ca, Cl, and the actinides.
+Like the SNICS, it can create ion beams from all elements that form a stable negative ion.

-This is a very similar principle of operation to the single cathode SNICS source, with the exception of using a spherical ionizer instead of a conically shaped ionizer and the addition of an immersion lens and 40 or 134 position cathode disk.
+The MC-SNICS principle of operation is very similar to the single cathode SNICS source, with the exception of using a spherical ionizer instead of a conically shaped ionizer.
+Here’s how it works.

 The beam emittance is on the order of 5 πmm mR (MeV)1/2 for optimum transmission through a tandem electrostatic accelerator with proper optics.